 You should check the coolant level frequently.
 If you find you’re topping it up regularly, there may be a leak or other fault in the cooling system.
 Look at your vehicle handbook to find out how to check the engine coolant and how to top it up if necessary.

-The tyres are vital to the safety of your large goods vehicles (LGV).
+The tyres are vital to the safety of your heavy goods vehicles (HGV).
 All the tyres on the vehicle and any trailer must be in good condition and should be checked weekly

 - to make sure the tyres are correctly fitted and the pressures are correct

 - for signs of damage or wear that could make them unsafe or illegal to use; for example, bulges, exposed ply or cord or deep cuts more than 25 mm long